gradle/gradle/design-docs/ide-integration.md

 - The `JavaSourceSettings` interface describes Java-specific details for a model.
   It initially defines only one attribute, describing the `sourceLanguageLevel`.
-- The `getLanguageLevel()` returns the `eclipse.jdt.sourceCompatibility` level that is configurable within the `build.gradle` or per default uses similar version as `JavaConvention.sourceCompatibility` configuration.
+- The `getSourceLanguageLevel()` returns the `eclipse.jdt.sourceCompatibility` level that is configurable within the `build.gradle` or per default uses similar version as `JavaConvention.sourceCompatibility` configuration.
 - For a no Java Project `JavaSourceAware.getJavaSourceSettings()` returns null
 - For older Gradle version the `JavaSourceAware.getJavaSourceSettings()` throws `UnsupportedMethodException`.

 #### Implementation
+- Introduce tooling api JavaVersion enum representing java versions.
-- Introduce `JavaLanguageLevel` which contains a String representation of the java language level via `getLevel()`.
+- Introduce `JavaLanguageLevel` which contains an enum representation of the java language level via `getVersion()`.
-- Add a `JavaSourceSettings` implementation with `JavaLanguageLevel getLanguageLevel()`.
+- Add a `JavaSourceSettings` implementation with `JavaLanguageLevel getSourceLanguageLevel()`.
-- Introduce `JavaSourceAware` interface abstracting a common `JavaSourceSettings.getJavaSourceSettings()` method.
+- Introduce `JavaSourceAware` interface abstracting a common `JavaSourceSettings getJavaSourceSettings()` method.
 - Update `EclipseProject` to extend `JavaSourceAware`.
 - Update DefaultEclipseProject to implement new `.getJavaSourceSettings()` method
 - Update `EclipseModelBuilder` to set values for the `JavaSourceSettings`
     - return `null` if the project doesn't apply the `java-base` plug-in.
-    - otherwise `JavaSourceSettings.getLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility`.
+    - otherwise `JavaSourceSettings.getSourceLanguageLevel()` returns the value of `eclipse.jdt.sourceCompatibility`.

 #### Test coverage

+- throws meaningful error for older Gradle provider versions when requesting EclipseProject.getJavaSourceSettings().getTargetLanguageLevel()
-- `EclipseProject.getJavaSourceSettings()` throws `UnsupportedMethodException`for older target Gradle version.
+- `EclipseProject.getJavaSourceSettings().getSourceLanguageLevel()` throws `UnsupportedMethodException`for older target Gradle version.
 - `EclipseProject.getJavaSourceSettings()` returns null if no java project.
 - Java project, with 'eclipse' plugin not defining custom source compatibility via `eclipse.jdt.sourceCompatibility`
 - Java project, with 'eclipse' plugin defining custom source compatibility via `eclipse.jdt.sourceCompatibility`
-- Multiproject java proect build with different source levels per subproject
+- Multiproject java project build with different source levels per subproject

 ### Story - Expose Java source level for Java projects to IDEA